Dreaming381/Latios-Framework/Documentation~/Core/Collection and Managed Struct Components.md

 }).WithoutBurst().Run();
 ```

-API to more conveniently handle this scenario will come in a future release.
+API to handle this scenario more conveniently may come in a future release.

 ### Fine-Grained Dependency Control